La Dolce Vita: Yoga Retreat in Italy (Tuscany)

 - A large communal area, “L’Olivo“, is the hub of the retreat centre – a place where we will to gather, enjoy meals together and share experiences.
 There is also a wood-fried pizza oven which we will make use of during the retreat, and a gorgeous outdoor terrace with panoramic views for al fresco dining and outdoor yoga classes.
 Wi-fi access is available in the communal areas.

 - Day long trip to Cinque Terre.
 We will spend a day in breath-taking Cinque Terre exploring the five coastal villages embedded in rocky cliffs along one of Italy’s most scenic stretches of Liguria.
 For those who are hikers, it is possible to spend a day walking and climbing between these beautiful villages and enjoy some spectacular scenery along the way.
 For others, you can still enjoy walking the more gentle trails, spend time swimming, exploring the villages or sampling some of the local delights.

 - Italian cooking class at Il Borghino with their local chef, Maria-Angela.
-In 2016, we learned how to make homemade gnocci, pesto and tiramisu.
+Learn to make Italian classics like make homemade gnocci, pesto and tiramisu.

 The retreat is open to students of all levels.
 Since there are so many things to do on this retreat, it is a great opportunity to bring along friends or family who may not be interested in the daily yoga practices but who would be inspired by the culture of Italy and the chance to unwind, explore, meet new people and join in the excursions and optional activities.

 The vibe of Il Borghino is relaxed, informal, and friendly and the goal of the place “is to provide everyone of the retreat an experience that blends healthy living with a perfect dose of Italian sweet life ~ La Dolce Vita~”